-Frank Ski, former host of top-rated morning show at Atlanta-based radio station V-103 (CBS affiliate), a position held for 14 years (1998 – 2012).
+By day, Frank Ski is host of a top-rated afternoon show on 96.3 WHUR.
+Previously Frank hosted the morning show at Atlanta-based radio station V-103 (CBS affiliate), a position he has held since 1998.
 But take a look beyond the radio station and you’ll find somewhat of a renaissance man, whose accomplishments and interests are as broad and intriguing as the many subjects he covers every day.
 With an ever-growing list of talents, Frank Ski is a well-known journalist, producer and DJ, actor, motivational speaker, tireless philanthropist and most importantly – a husband to wife Tanya and father to four boys.
 Born in Harlem and reared in Miami, Frank continues to transcend barriers of race, creed and culture.

 A noted pioneer of hip-hop music in early years, Ski has remained a major influence and contributor to the music industry as a DJ and producer and, of course, through his influence in the radio industry.
 As a New York native, Ski came to Atlanta from Baltimore, where he hosted shows on V-103 Baltimore and 92Q FM, both top-ranked stations.
-At V-103 Atlanta, Ski’s show, “Frank & Wanda in the Morning”, drew more than 1.2 million listeners a week and consistently was a listener favorite, in part due to its humorous take on news and lifestyle issues, as well as its celebrity interviews and radio appearances.
-From Terrence Howard and Michael Jordan to Jay-Z, Stevie Wonder, Bill Clinton and Barack Obama, Frank’s roster of celebrity interviews covered a wide range of actors, athletes, musicians and politicians.
+At V-103 Atlanta, Ski’s show, “Frank & Wanda in the Morning”, draws more than 1,200,000 listeners a week and is consistently a listener favorite, in part due to its humorous take on news and lifestyle issues, as well as its celebrity interviews and radio appearances.
+From Terrence Howard and Michael Jordan to T.I., Young Jeezy and Barack Obama, Frank’s roster of celebrity interviews covers a wide range of actors, athletes, musicians and politicians.

 Ski also has an established career as a distinguished journalist, having reported on several prominent news stories over the years.
 Career highlights include the final interview with Coretta Scott King, and an exclusive interview with convicted child murderer Wayne Williams, which helped to launch the reinvestigation of the Atlanta Child Murders.
 The interview and subsequent reopening of the case made national headlines.
 In 2002, the honorable Reverend Jesse Jackson presented Ski with the distinguished “Journalist of the Year” award on behalf of the Rainbow Push Coalition – a noteworthy career highlight.